Skip to main content

 Key Features

-JC-303 is a community-driven project open to contributions in coding, testing, bug reporting/fixing, design, and improvement ideas.
-JC-303 also makes use of other open-source projects, such as Open303 and GuitarML for DSP engine.
+JC-303 is a community-driven project open to contributions in coding, testing, bug reporting/fixing, design, and ideas for improvements.
+JC-303 also makes use of other open-source projects, such as Open303 and GuitarML.

-Over the span of a decade, a KVRAudio community of TB-303 enthusiasts, led by Robin Schmidt, started the Open303 project with the intent to create an open-source digital emulation of the TB-303.
-They dove deep into their oscilloscopes, engaged in circuit reverse engineering analyses, and debated the inner workings of our beloved TB-303, striving to achieve the closest possible sound replica.
+Over the course of a decade, a community of TB-303 enthusiasts led by Robin Schmidt, has been hard at work on the Open303 project, intending to create an open-source digital emulation of the TB-303.
+They dove deep into their oscilloscopes, engaged in circuit reverse engineering, and debated the inner workings of our beloved TB-303, striving to achieve the closest possible replica of the original TB-303 synthesizer with all its quirks and rich character.
+And all of this started in 2009 when Robin Schmidt posted a call for collaborators for his TB-303 emulation project on the KVR Audio forum.

-By capturing the sound output of real overdrive pedals and cabinets, the GuitarML project uses machine learning to train models that can be used in real-time to recreate the sound of actual overdrives!
-It is a community-driven project with a large and growing library of trained pedal and cabinet models available for download and testing, offering unlimited tonal possibilities.
-Check GuitarML Website.
+By capturing the sound output of real overdrive pedals and cabinets, the GuitarML project uses machine learning to train models that can be used in real-time to recreate the sound of actual overdrive!
+It is a community-driven project with a large and growing library of trained pedal and cabinet models available for download and testing, offering sheer unlimited tonal possibilities.

 Installing JC-303 is straightforward.
-Follow these steps for your operating system:
+Just follow the steps for your respective operating system:

 2. Extract: Unzip the downloaded file.
-You will find folders inside corresponding to different plugin formats (e.g., VST3, AU for MacOS, LV2, CLAP, VST).
+You will find folders corresponding to different plugin formats (e.g., VST3, AU for macOS, LV2, CLAP and VST).

 Default Plugin Locations: